 Do you dream of seeing orcas in their natural environments?
 Don’t get sucked into tourist traps like SeaWorld, where orcas are confined in featureless tanks and forced to perform tricks for their food.
 Captivity is no place for orcas – or for you.

 The sheer size, incredible strength and startling intelligence of orcas are simply awe-inspiring.
 These features are only at their full potential when these mammals are roaming the open ocean with others of their kind.
-There are many ‘extra-orca-nary’ places all around the world where they can be seen wild and free!
+There are many ‘extra-orca-nary’ places all around the world where they can be seen wild and free, and on their terms.

 Monterey Bay, California, USA